paintdotnet/apidocs/CustomShapes.md

 - [ShapeMaker plugin by The Dwarf Horde](https://forums.getpaint.net/topic/110677-shapemaker-by-the-dwarf-horde-v1704-may-21-2022/)

 ## Differences from WPF Geometry
-While the Custom Shapes object model is essentially identical to WPF's Geometry object model, there are a few differences:
+The Geometry object model used for Custom Shapes is identical to WPF's Geometry object model, except for a few differences:

 Added:
 - [PolyCurveSegment](xref:PaintDotNet.UI.Media.PolyCurveSegment)